 Eric Joseph graduated from California State University, Northridge in 1985 with a BA degree in Art, Specializing in Photography.
 His advanced photography and primary mentoring instructor was Jerry McMillan an internationally respected photographer who was part of the ground breaking Photography into Sculpture exhibition at the Museum of Modern Art, New York, 1970.
-His career at Freestyle Photographic Supplies started in 1986 starting as sales person in the retail store working his way up to his current position as Senior Vice President of New Business and Product Development.
+His career at Freestyle Photographic Supplies started in 1986 starting as sales person in the retail store working his way up to his current position as Co-President / Chief Products Education, Sales & Support Officer.
 As a respected industry insider Eric has established a solid reputation as a technical and creative resource in photographic processes, both darkroom and digital.

 Most recently Eric has been traveling all over the United States performing a very unique, informative, inspirational and empowering seminar “The World of Inkjet Paper…The Print Matters!”
 Speaking at Colleges, Universities, Commercial Labs, Photo Clubs and Professional Photographic Organizations this seminar has given photographers the knowledge to make the necessary decisions about their digital output, making their work outstanding and unique.

 Eric Joseph Portfolio

 LACP Founder and Executive Director Julia Dean asks Eric Joseph ten questions about his background, career in and beliefs about photography